Fiorello La Guardia

-La Guardia was also a highly visible national political figure.
-His support for the New Deal and relationship with President Franklin D. Roosevelt crossed party lines, brought federal funds to New York City, and cut off patronage to La Guardia's Tammany enemies.
+La Guardia was a highly visible national political figure.
+His support for the New Deal and relationship with President Roosevelt crossed party lines, brought federal funds to New York City, and cut off patronage to La Guardia's Tammany enemies.
 La Guardia's WNYC radio program "Talk to the People", which aired from December 1941 until December 1945, expanded his public influence beyond the borders of the city.

 Early life and education

-Fiorello Raffaele Enrico La Guardia, with Enrico later being Americanized as Henry and removing Raffaele, was born in Greenwich Village, New York City, on December 11, 1882, to Achille Luigi Carlo La Guardia and Irene Luzzatto-Coen.
-He was named in honor of his maternal grandmother, paternal grandfather, and uncle.
-Achille was born in Foggia, Kingdom of the Two Sicilies, on March 26, 1849, and his father, Don Raffaele La Guardia, was a municipal official.
+Fiorello Raffaele Enrico La Guardia, with Raffaele later removed and Enrico Americanized to Henry, was born in Greenwich Village, New York City, on December 11, 1882, to Achille Luigi Carlo La Guardia and Irene Luzzatto-Coen.
+He was named Fiorello in honor of his maternal grandmother Fiorina, Raffaele after his paternal grandfather, and Enrico after his uncle.

+Achille was born in Foggia, Kingdom of the Two Sicilies, on March 26, 1849, and his father Don Raffaele was a municipal official.
+Later biographies claimed that Raffaele fought as one of Giuseppe Garibaldi's Redshirts.
 Achille visited the United States in 1878, while on tour with Adelina Patti.
 Irene, a member of the Sephardic Jewish Luzzatto family, was born in Trieste, Austria, on July 18, 1859.
-They married on June 3, 1880, after having known each other for half a year.
-Achille, a former Catholic, was an atheist and Irene was a nonpracticing Jew.
-Achille prohibited his children from speaking Italian and Fiorello would not become proficient in Italian until his time as a consular agent.
+Her mother Fiorina was a distant relative of Prime Minister Luigi Luzzatti.
+Achille, a former Catholic, was an atheist and Irene was a non-practicing Jew.
+Achille, age 31, met Irene, age 21, at a dance in Trieste.
+They knew each other for half a year before they were married by Trieste Mayor Rici Bazzoni on June 3, 1880.
+The couple moved to the United States in 1880.
+Achille forbid his children from speaking Italian and Fiorello would not become proficient in Italian until his time as a consular agent.